 Investment in sports facilities, promotional advertising, a new roof, a new member of staff or new teaching and learning technology are all procurement options.
-Given a pot of revenue per year, the challenge is knowing which will add most value.
+Given a pot of revenue per year, the challenge is knowing which will add the most value.

 Let’s consider one of these in more detail – an investment in teaching and learning technology.

 Why is there this level of investment?
-The reason is because state schools are in competition as well, partly with each other but also with DfE academic targets.
+The reason is that state schools are in competition as well, partly with each other but also with DfE academic targets.
 They know that using the latest interactive technology helps them achieve these targets, and adds value to their school.

 Interactive touchscreen technology is vastly superior in virtually every respect to the obsolete interactive whiteboard with a projector solution used by nearly all independent schools.
 This differential is improved when used alongside other technology – mobile devices, visualisers, educational software and more.

-Yet this approach over several years means you’re continuing with inferior technology and an independent school falls behind – particularly behind the state schools every parent has the option to send their child to, but also, increasingly, the direct competition.
+Yet this approach over several years means you’re continuing with inferior technology and an independent school falls behind – particularly behind the state schools, every parent has the option to send their child to, but also, increasingly, the direct competition.